AravindShankarR/CreditScoreClassification/README.md

 Its a text based classification

-The file uploaded is the processed one
+The csv file uploaded is the processed one